 Porter-Bass Vineyard & Winery

-Going to Porter-Bass is like going to a winemakers house….oh, wait, because you are going to the winemakers house.
+Going to Porter-Bass feels like you’re going to a winemakers house….oh, wait, because you are actually doing a tasting at the winemaker’s house.
 The Porter-Bass family moved from upstate New York to this property in the 80s.
 The vineyards and structures were quite rundown, so they worked for several years to revive both.
 Their son, Luke Bass, became the winemaker after college and several other jobs in the industry.

 As far as tastings go, this is likely the least pretentious atmosphere you can find in Napa or Sonoma.
 Sue, the owner, leads you through a casual tasting under the walnut tree in her front yard while her son Luke works in the background.
 We even saw his little son hop on the tractor with him.
 The family is very matter of fact in the way they talk about their wine and winemaking process.
 It’s simply their passion and part of their everyday life - which to us, was really unique.